aydin-hasanli/Solar-Panel-EDA/README.md

 ```
 df_rep.groupby('Module Technology #1')['Module Efficiency #1'].agg([np.mean,np.median, 'count'])
 ```
 The below is a short analysis on efficiencies.
 We can observe that Monocrystaline PVs are the most efficent.
+Ofcourse this will need more comprehensive

 |    Module Technology       | mean | median | count    |
 |:--------------:|----------|----------|--------|